Affine Demazure crystals for specialized nonsymmetric Macdonald polynomials: Introduction

 Our combinatorial results are type A specific.
 Cherednik \cite{Che95} uniformly generalized nonsymmetric Macdonald polynomials to all types.
 Similarly, Kumar \cite{Kum87} gave general type formulas for Demazure characters.
 Inspired by Sanderson, Ion \cite{Ion03} proved a general connection between nonsymmetric Macdonald polynomials and affine Demazure characters.
-In an appendix to this paper, Kumar generalizes our combinatorial result to show affine Demazure modules admit a finite Demazure flag.
-Thus on the level of characters, affine Demazure characters are nonnegative graded sums of finite Demazure characters in general.

-The authors thank Shrawan Kumar for insightful conversations about Demazure modules, finite and affine, and for his contributions to completing the connection between the two cases, included as an appendix.
+Kumar conjectures our type A result holds in greater generality, in particular, that every affine Demazure module admits a finite Demazure flag.